wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 | 500        | The user was deleted but the voicemail content could not be removed.                        | sysconfd returned an error when trying to delete the user's voicemail.
 This can only happen if "deleteVoicemail" was specified. |
 +------------+---------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------+

 Voicemails
 ----------

-Voicemails are XiVO objects with several properties such as a phone number, a e-mail, etc...

 +--------+-------------------------+-----------------------------+
 | Method | Ressource               | Description                 |